the-teachingRSE-project/competencies/survey.md

 make effective use of concurrency to speed up their simulations and communicate efficiently using message-passing interface (MPI) libraries.
-The same is true for researchers from other domains who make use of other specialized technologies, methods and/or tools.
+The same is true for researchers from other domains who make use of other specialised technologies, methods and/or tools.
 Organisations such as [The Carpentries] and [CodeRefinery] provide extensive introductory training materials and, increasingly some more intermediate-level content.
-However, to bridge the gap between introductory and expert-level skills, more specialized courses are needed like the ones mentioned in section [Identifying skills and pathways] from paper `intro.pdf` for the HPC community.
+However, to bridge the gap between introductory and expert-level skills, more specialised courses are needed like the ones mentioned in section [Identifying skills and pathways] from paper `intro.pdf` for the HPC community.

 Moreover, software development is a craft, i.e. it is not only about